Transferring From One College to Another

 Where to Transfer to?

-In order to transfer schools, you need to know where you want to transfer to.
+To transfer schools, you need to know where you want to transfer to.
 If your goal is to transfer to a 4-year school, you can either look at the colleges in your general area, plan to move somewhere to attend college, or even attend online.

 Your Advisor